 Now that it is approved for use with psychotherapy ketamine-assisted treatment programs are springing up.
 If it’s administered properly and used under proper guidance, ketamine can have profoundly positive benefits.
 It can even be life-changing.

-Ketamine clinics around the country now offer ketamine assisted therapy.
+Ketamine clinics around the country now offer ketamine-assisted therapy.
 People who suffer from depression, obsessive-compulsive disorder and bipolar can benefit from ketamine if they don’t benefit from antidepressants.

 The wonderful thing about ketamine treatment is that it works in an instant, whereas antidepressants can take weeks to take effect.
 Research has shown that ketamine therapy can work wonders where traditional therapy has failed.

 Sometimes, mental illness sufferers experience a 70% reduction in their symptoms.
 As ketamine targets opioid receptors it can be used to treat pain.
-Ketamine infusions can provide long-lasting relief for pain.
+Ketamine infusions can provide long-lasting relief for the pain.

 There is also research that ketamine can help to treat Crohn’s disease and ulcerative colitis.
 With just six infusions, ketamine can be wonderfully transformative.